fengshun124/NBODY6-data-pipeline/README.md

 ## Data Processing Pipeline Overview

-The pipeline transforming raw N-Body6 outputs into analysis-ready "observed" data by parsing files, assembling them into time-series snapshots, and simulating observational constraints.
+The pipeline that transforms raw N-Body6 outputs into analysis-ready "observed" data by parsing files, assembling them into time-series snapshots, and simulating observational constraints.

 The core workflow follows the diagram below: